Draftkings shares fall as short-seller Hindenburg bets against firm

-(Reuters) -Short-seller Hindenburg Research said on Tuesday it has taken a short position on Draftkings Inc, sending the online gaming firm’s shares down more than 7% in early trading.
+June 15 (Reuters) - Short-seller Hindenburg Research said on Tuesday it has taken a short position on Draftkings Inc (DKNG.O), sending the online gaming firm's shares down more than 7% in early trading.

-"We think Draftkings has systematically skirted the law and taken elaborate steps to obfuscate its black market operations from the investing public," Hindenburg said. (bit.ly/3gqpoxx)
+"We think Draftkings has systematically skirted the law and taken elaborate steps to obfuscate its black market operations from the investing public," Hindenburg said. (https://bit.ly/3gqpoxx)

 "This report is written by someone who is short on Draftkings stock with an incentive to drive down the share price," said Draftkings, the official betting operator of golf tour organizer PGA Tour and Ultimate Fighting Championship (UFC).